On this page

 - freeze on rent increases during the moratorium for commercial tenants

-- a mediation service for commercial tenants and landlords to support fair tenancy negotiations.
+- a free mediation service for commercial tenants and landlords to support fair tenancy negotiations.

-The Victorian Government will also provide land tax relief to commercial landlords that provide rent relief to their tenants, provided:
+The Victorian Government also provided land tax relief to commercial landlords that provide rent relief to their tenants, provided:

 - the tenant’s annual turnover doesn’t exceed $50 million

-- is an eligible business in the Commonwealth’s JobKeeper program, and
+- is participating in the Commonwealth’s JobKeeper program, and

 - is suffering financial stress or hardship as a result of the pandemic.